 I steady myself, push off the monitor and settle onto my new legs.
 I can feel them now, strong and stable under me.
 I take a step forward.

 He pulls the trigger.
 The gun pops once, then hisses.
-I cringe, curl up behind my arms and wait for the pain.
-Nothing happens.
-The gun failed.
-I straighten up.
+I cringe, curl up behind my arms, expecting a bullet to rip through my body.
+But nothing happens.
+The gun has failed.
+I straighten up and take a few more steps toward him.
 He pulls the trigger a few more times.
 The pistol clicks, but doesn’t fire.